Language: EN

 arduino-baterias-18650

-Lithium 18650 batteries are known for powering flashlights and handheld lasers.
-Although not as well known as a power solution for Arduino, they are actually a great option to consider.
+18650 lithium batteries are known for powering flashlights and handheld lasers.
+Although they are not as well-known as a power solution for Arduino, they are actually a great option to consider.

-Two lithium 18650 batteries connected in series provide 7.4-8.2V, which is a perfect voltage to power Arduino.
-We also find battery holders that allow these batteries to be easily incorporated into our projects.
+Two 18650 lithium batteries in series provide 7.4-8.2V, which is a perfect voltage for powering Arduino.
+We also find battery holders that allow us to easily incorporate these batteries into our projects.

-Lithium 18650 batteries have the advantage of providing a high charging capacity.
-Batteries from top brands provide up to 4800mAh.
-(Chinese batteries offer much higher capacities, although they actually deliver between 1500-2500mAh).
+18650 lithium batteries have the advantage of providing a high charge capacity.
+High-quality batteries provide up to 4800mAh. (“Chinese” batteries offer much higher capacities, although they actually deliver between 1500-2500).

-They provide a discharge capacity of between 1C – 2C, depending on the model.
-This means a maximum intensity of up to 10A, although for safety reasons it is not advisable to drain more than 2-4A without being very sure of the quality and characteristics of your battery.
+They provide a discharge capacity of between 1C – 2C, depending on the models.
+This means a maximum current of up to 10A, although for safety, it is not advisable to drain more than 2-4A without being very sure of the quality and characteristics of your battery.

-Of course, 18650 batteries are rechargeable.
-Although a special charger is required for 18650 batteries, they are cheap and quickly recouped.
+Of course, 18650 lithium batteries are rechargeable.
+Although a special charger for 18650 batteries is required, they are cheap and pay off quickly.

 As disadvantages, they are a somewhat more expensive option than the previous ones, especially if we buy good batteries (which is recommended).
-In addition, their handling must be more careful, since the incorrect use of lithium batteries can be dangerous, causing overheating or even fires.
+Additionally, their handling should be more careful, as the improper use of lithium batteries can be dangerous, causing overheating or even fires.

-On the other hand, the voltage is somewhat high for DC motors and servos, although we can reduce it by inserting a pair of diodes, which also serve as additional protection for the batteries.
+On the other hand, the voltage is somewhat high for DC motors and servos, although we can reduce it by inserting a couple of diodes, which will also serve as additional protection for the batteries.

-In summary, a more advanced option than the previous ones interesting for medium-sized projects and robots, with greater capacity and current requirements.
+In summary, a more advanced option than the previous ones interesting for medium-sized projects and robots, with higher capacity and current requirements.

 USB battery banks of 5V